anderkve/FYS3150/_sources/book/using_the_terminal/basics.md

 ----

-*Congratulations!* If you've worked your way through the above commands you're well on your way to become a terminal ninja.
-And of course, don't forget to learn some useful [keyboard shortcuts](sec:keyboard_shortcuts).
+*Congratulations!* If you have worked your way through the above commands you are well on your way to become a true terminal ninja.